Team-72-Passfinder/CRM-project/README.md

 **Naming convention**:

 - For files and folders, use lowercase letter and hyphen between words.
-Examples: `file-name`, `backend`, `main-file.js`, `src/a-very-long-file-name.js` etc..
+Examples: `file-name`, `backend`, `main-file.js`, `src/a-very-long-file-name.js`, etc..

 - For branch, they should have a clear and concise name what they are implementing (should focus on one task at a time).
 Use hyphen or space between words for better clarity.
+Example: `mocha-test`, `schema DB`, `User-Authentication`, etc..

 In addition, it's better to **commit frequently**.
 This way, we can easily see the reasons for code change and follow the thought process of the developer.
 Don't mistake between commit and push/pull request though.